 eCommerce: a fertile ground for fraud

-In the past years the eCommerce market has continually expanded, reaching up to 1.9$ trillions in terms of transaction value in 2016.
+In the past years, the eCommerce market has continually expanded, reaching up to 1.9$ trillion in terms of transaction value in 2016.
 Ecommerce sales are still growing rapidly and are forecast to reach $4 trillion by the end of 2020, notably with retailers pushing into new international markets.

 In the meantime, eCommerce fraud has become a multi-billion dollar industry.
 A study conducted by Juniper estimated the average cost for merchants between 0.3% and 3% of revenues, depending on the vertical and the region.
 Below are some examples of today’s most common fraud schemes.

-A layered approach to fight fraud raising technical challenges
+A layered approach to fight the rising challenges of fraud

 Faced with increasing flows of money and evolving fraud schemes, but also with new technology disrupting traditional security measures, anti-fraud teams in eCommerce companies need to adapt.